-A small amount travels into the large intestine for release through the rectum and expelled as flatulence.If you suffer from excess gas, either trapped in your intestines or passed as flatulence, it can become uncomfortable.
+A small amount that reaches the large intestine is released through the rectum and expelled as flatulence.
+Excess gas, either trapped in your intestines or passed as flatulence, can be very uncomfortable.
 Stuck gas can cause abdominal pain and bloating.
 In truth, everyone passes gas several times a day.
 Even stuck gas is a normal part of the digestive process.

-Gases are also produced as a by product when certain food materials are digested by naturally occurring bacteria in the large intestine or colon.
-These bacteria are responsible for digesting materials like complex carbohydrates (sugar, starches and fiber found in many foods) and cellulose, which are not normally digested in the upper gastrointestinal tract.
-The quantity and mixture of gases depends on the types of bacteria in the colon.
+When naturally occurring bacteria in the large intestine or colon digest certain food materials, gases or trapped gas are produced as a by-product.
+These bacteria are in charge of digesting complex carbohydrates (sugar, starches, and fiber found in many foods) and cellulose, which are generally not digested in the upper gastrointestinal tract.
+The quantity and mixture of gases depend on the types of bacteria in the colon.

-Symptoms and Causes of Gas and Bloating
+Symptoms and Other Causes of Gas and Bloating

-Celiac disease which (gluten sensitive enteropathy) is a digestive and autoimmune disorder that results in damage to the lining of the small intestine when foods with gluten are eaten.
-The condition can cause many gastrointestinal symptoms which including abdominal bloating but also can include pain, gas, diarrhea, and weight loss.
+Celiac disease gluten-sensitive enteropathy) is a digestive and autoimmune disorder that damages the small intestine lining when you eat gluten-containing foods.
+The condition can cause many gastrointestinal symptoms, including abdominal bloating, painful gas, diarrhea, and weight loss.
 Non-celiac gluten intolerance may also play a role in patients with IBS.
-There is recent evidence that certain food components can contribute to symptoms through the effects of malabsorption of carbohydrates particularly lactose and fructose.
-Identifying components of the diet which may not be fully absorbed such as lactose and fructose, may help minimize these symptoms.
+Recent evidence shows that specific food components can contribute to symptoms through the malabsorption of carbohydrates, particularly lactose and fructose.
+Identifying dietary components that may not be fully absorbed, such as lactose and fructose, may help minimize these symptoms.